Invesco Perpetual Income Fund

 All fund portfolio figures are as at date shown (source: Invesco Perpetual).

 Performance figures are shown in sterling on a mid-to-mid basis, inclusive of net reinvested income and net of the ongoing charge and portfolio transaction costs to date shown.
 The figures do not reflect the entry charge paid by individual investors.
 Sector average performance is calculated on an equivalent basis (source: Lipper).

 Where Invesco Perpetual has expressed views and opinions, these may change.
 Where securities are mentioned they do not necessarily represent a specific portfolio holding and do not constitute a recommendation to purchase, hold or sell.

-For more information on our funds, please refer to the most up to date relevant fund and share class-specific Key Investor Information Documents, the Supplementary Information Document, the latest Annual or Interim Short Reports and the latest Prospectus.
-This information is available using the contact details shown.
+For the most up to date information on our funds, please refer to the relevant fund and share class-specific Key Investor Information Documents, the Supplementary Information Document, the Annual or Interim Short Reports and the Prospectus, which are available using the contact details shown.